Te-Jay101/Rock-Paper-Scissors-Lizard-Spock/README.md

   - No errors were returned when passing through the official after 3 modifications were made.
 [W3C validator].
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator].
+- Java
+  - No errors other than esversion: 6 error.

 ### Unfixed Bugs